-As of September 13 2020 there are 108 high-resolution scenes from Sumburgh in the south to Lamba Ness in the north.
-We regularly add new content, and areas of the islands such as Yell, Unst, Fetlar and Whalsay will be covered in the coming months, with future plans for the outlying islands such as Fair Isle, Foula, Papa Stour and Out Skerries.
+As of December 2023 there are 115 high-resolution scenes from Sumburgh in the south to Lamba Ness in the north.
+We regularly add new content, and areas of the islands such as Yell, Unst, Fetlar and Whalsay will be covered in the summer of 2024, with future plans for the outlying islands such as Fair Isle, Foula, Papa Stour and Out Skerries.
 The scenes are organised from the south to north rather than area, so you may find the tour jumping from east to west or vice-versa if using the previous / next controls or the auto tour.

 The tour is fully responsive and can be viewed on just about any device from a small-screen phone to a 4K desktop and above (however it is optimised for desktop and tablet viewing).
 For the best experience we recommend using the Chrome browser on desktops, and Safari or Chrome on tablets and phones.
 The interface is slightly different depending on the device you are using, e.g. small-screen phones will not display the map by defult, and desktop devices will not have the gyro control function.
 The image below shows the desktop user interface: